ZipCPU/zipcpu/README.md

 - A RISC CPU.
 Instructions nominally complete in one cycle each, with exceptions for multiplies, divides, memory accesses, and (eventually) floating point instructions.

-  (Note that the ZipCPU is *not* a RISC-V CPU, nor does it copy any other instruction set but its own.)
+  (Note that the ZipCPU is *not* a RISC-V CPU, nor does it copy from any other instruction set but its own.)

 - A load/store architecture.
 Only load and store instructions may access memory.